Airini/FEECa/README.md

 For other systems, we recommend you search for the best way of getting these libraries.
 On OS X, you may install them via Homebrew or Macports.

+*Note:* The "new-style" `cabal` commands may be used in place of the old style ones in the following snippets.

 When these dependencies are ready, FEECa may be built and installed as a Cabal package using `cabal` (or stack):